Nasal Cavity Adhesion (Synechia) - Definition, Causes, Symptoms and Treatment

 Above is the left endoscopic nasal examination photograph of a patient who underwent endoscopic pituitary surgery for the treatment of pituitary tumor in a different clinic two years ago.
 The patient presented with the complaints of increasing left nostril congestion and left ear congestion after the operation.
 As seen in the photograph, a large intranasal adhesion area is seen.
 Intranasal adhesion cutting operation was planned for the patient.

-Symptoms of synechia
+Symptoms of nasal synechia

 Diagnosis of intranasal synechia